About Perfume

 At its core, perfume is a blend of various raw materials (essential oils, aroma chemicals, and fixatives) dissolved in alcohol and water.
 But these materials don’t all behave the same way.
 Some are light and fly off the skin instantly; others are heavy and stick around for hours.

 Perfumers use a concept called the Olfactory Pyramid to structure these ingredients based on their volatility—how quickly they evaporate.
+To have perfume notes explained properly, you first need to understand this three-tier structure.

 Top Notes (The Head): The lightest molecules.
 They evaporate fastest.